Contourdynamics/smartcommunication/README.md

 # Communication Management System (CMS)

-The Communication Management System is a web based administration panel for the designing communication services. the mediaserver developed on sip servlet is providing converged application framework. media server can be configured dynamically via web interface to work as per enterprise requirements.
+The smart communication System is a web based management panel.There exist a separate SIP Servlet based application framework engine which lets smart communication system to provide converged platform for desiging configuring and consuming the communication converved services.

 1. CMS FEATURES:
 ============